clemgoub/dnaPipeTE/README.md

 ```

 ```
-Enter path [ /usr/local/bin/perl ]: (press enter) # Should be found automatically
+Enter path [ /usr/local/bin/perl ]:
 ```
+Just press enter.
+The path should be found automatically.

 ```
-Enter path [ /yourpath/dnaPipeTE/bin/RepeatMasker ]: (press enter) # Should be found automatically
+Enter path [ /yourpath/dnaPipeTE/bin/RepeatMasker ]:
 ```
+Same thing here, the path to RepeatMasker should be found automatically.

 ```
-Enter path [ ]: /yourpath/dnaPipeTE/bin/trf # Should be empty unless you already have trf in your path
+Enter path [ ]: </yourpath>/dnaPipeTE/bin/trf
 ```
+Here, replace </yourpath> by the path to the dnaPipeTE folder.
+The default prompt should be empty, unless you already have trf in your path.

 ```
 Add a Search Engine:
    1. CrossMatch: [ Un-configured ]